axismaps/axis-jekyll/_posts/2009-11-05-ed-parsons-hates-cartographers-more-than-anyone-in-the-world.markdown

   date: '2010-05-04 13:08:11 +0100'
   date_gmt: '2010-05-04 18:08:11 +0100'
   content: "A bit late on this but canâ€™t help adding my two cents.
 Ed , like many
-    on the â€œcutting edgeâ€\x9D of geo-spatial visualization, has no idea what a cartographer really is or does and assumes (wrongly) that cartography itself must be technologically updated to have anything to offer the new mapping dynamic.\n\nThis would be similar to scrapping all aeronautic understanding because we invented the rocket.\n\nIf every new innovation became the grounds for total displacement of its foundation simply because it was newer, weâ€™d never get past the first innovation.
-Cartographic principles and best practices are a major, foundational factor in most modern mapping, and where it isnâ€™tâ€¦ itâ€™s obvious.
+    on the "cutting edgeâ€\x9D of geo-spatial visualization, has no idea what a cartographer really is or does and assumes (wrongly) that cartography itself must be technologically updated to have anything to offer the new mapping dynamic.\n\nThis would be similar to scrapping all aeronautic understanding because we invented the rocket.\n\nIf every new innovation became the grounds for total displacement of its foundation simply because it was newer, weâ€™d never get past the first innovation.
+Cartographic principles and best practices are a major, foundational factor in most modern mapping, and where it isnâ€™t... itâ€™s obvious.
 Cartography gives modern mappers the language and intellectual tools to make their innovations work.\nWhile there is a lot of interesting and even groundbreaking work going on in geo visualization today, there wouldnâ€™t be any of it without cartography